studioespresso/craft3-facebook-catalog/README.md

         ./craft install/plugin craft-facebook-catalog

 ## Usage
-Out of the box, the plugin will give you 1 feed with all your Craft Commerce products.
+Out of the box, the plugin will give you 1 feed with all your Craft Commerce products, using the default variant for each product.

 If you need more control over which products show up in the feed, or you want multiple feeds, have a look at the have a look at the [Twig functions](#twig-function).

 ## Twig function
-If you want to use the plugin with regular entries, want to provide your own Element query or want to have mulitple feeds, have a look at these function.
+If you want to use the plugin with regular entries, want to provide your own Element query or want to have mulitple feeds, have a look at these function:

-### craft.catalog.render
+### Products - craft.catalog.products
-The function takes an `ElementQuery` object (not the result, the query itself) and it applies

        {% set products = craft.products.limit(1) %}
+       {{ craft.catalog.products(query) }}

+### Entries - craft.catalog.entries

+       {% set query = craft.entries.section('books') %}
-       {{ craft.catalog.render(products) }}
+       {{ craft.catalog.entries(query) }}

+Both function take an `ElementQuery` as first parameter and will use the fields mapped in the plugin settings.

-The second parameter of the `render()` function should be an array that contains these field names and the names of the entry fields to which you want to map them.
+An optional second parameter can be added with that contains these fixed field names and the names of the entry fields to which you want to map them.

        {{ craft.catalog.render(products, {
             title: 'fieldHandle',